 - 2 tbsp vegan butter

-- Heat the oil in a skillet or saucepan.
+- Heat the oil in a large saucepan

 - Add the garlic and stir quickly for about a minute.
-Add the tomatoes and cook until they express the oil.
+Add the tomatoes and cook until the puree darkens, about five minutes.

 - Serve hot with rice or rotis.